I first wrote this blog post 3 years ago and have recently updated it.

 No matter how many times I explain the difference between DS and a pyramid scheme, people still think it is one.
 Those people are probably not worth convincing otherwise and I know, as I write this that there will be replies and arguments.
 Some people just won’t listen or don’t care.
 Those people are not my people.

 Finding this out completely changed the way I look at Younique.
-My daily sales activity is important but supporting and mentoring my guys is my primary focus.
-If I constantly look down to them then the rest will work.
+My daily sales activity is important but supporting and mentoring my guys is vital.
+If I constantly look down to help them then the rest will work.

 Many of my team are simply in it for the discount.
-They want the products at a good price.
+They want the products they love at a good price.
 They like getting their hands on new things and they enjoy the commission.
-There is something to be said for ‘buying from yourself’ and when it comes to Xmas gifts its great to be able to give high quality cosmetics and know that in doing so you are building your own business AND getting cash back!
+There is something to be said for ‘buying from yourself’ and when it comes to Xmas gifts its great to be able to give high quality cosmetics and skin care and know that in doing so you are building your own business AND getting cash back!

 I have team mates who sell to their friends and family and I have others who are actively doing what I’m doing.
 Juggling their full time job, family and in many cases chronic illness to build a team and gain something bigger so that they can have a business and an income stream that is all their own.

 No matter what my team want to get out of Younique, I am there to support them.
 And they support me right back.
 Make no mistake – I count these girls as my best friends.